 We watch chemical reactions as they take place.
-X-ray lasers, synchrotrons and lab sources with short x-ray pulses are our high-speed cameras.
-We use them to select which atomic site in a molecule we look at and which of the orbitals we follow in real time as the reaction proceeds.
-We apply this to small molecules, metal complexes and metalloproteins to discover basic principles that drive their transformations and to understand how they work.
+X-ray lasers, synchrotrons, and lab sources with short x-ray pulses are our high-speed cameras.
+We use them to select which atomic site in a molecule we look at and which orbital we follow in real time of the reaction.
+We study small molecules, metal complexes and metalloproteins to discover basic principles that drive their transformations and that determine how they work.